who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/consumer_report.md

 1. Integrate with a 3rd party service.

-2. Test the integration as part of your pipelines later onUser feedback survey.
+2. Test the integration as part of your pipelines later on.

 ---